vtexdocs/help-center-content/docs/tutorials/en/how-is-the-platforms-operation-sla-determined.md

 ---
-title: How is the platform’s operation SLA determined?
+title: 'How is the platform’s operation SLA determined?'
 id: frequentlyAskedQuestions_662
 status: PUBLISHED
 createdAt: 2019-01-24T20:45:57.436Z